-All employees of the Company and its participating subsidiaries who are employed by the Company at least ten (10) business days prior to the first day of the applicable offering period are eligible to participate in the ESPP, except for any employee who owns stock possessing five percent (5%) or more of the total combined voting power or value of all classes of Company stock.
-An employee's rights under the ESPP will terminate when he or she ceases to be an employee.
+All employees of the Company and its participating subsidiaries who are employed by the Company at least ten (10) business days prior to the first day of the applicable offering period are eligible to participate in the ESPP, except for any employee who owns stock representing five percent (5%) or more of the total combined voting power or value of all classes of the Company's common stock.
+An employee's rights under the ESPP terminate when he or she ceases to be an employee.
 The Company's non-employee directors are not eligible to participate in the ESPP.